jwiegley/johnwiegley/drafts/drafts.md

 and all the extra meaning imbued in that drum was like the layers on top of "Mumon". "mu" wipes it all away, down to the nature underneath, "the original Face".

-# Struggling

-There is no "division between selves".
-The inner self you see is the same as your petty self, and every other "self": reflections on a rain drop.
-Now splashing onto the ground, they scatter, but the water is still unchanged.

-Inner harmony or unity is not the answer; see that the drama of disunity playing in your mind is something you're telling yourself exists -- and you believe it so completely!
-How strange.

 # I have a hard time believing in the God I was raised to believe